Viper Documentation

 "Initials" Mode

-Instead of selling a fixed percentage, Initials mode sells just enough tokens to recover your initial SOL investment.
+Instead of selling a fixed percentage, Initials mode sells just enough tokens to recover your initial native (SOL/ETH/BNB/HYPE) investment.
 The rest rides as pure profit.

 Example: You buy 0.5 SOL worth of a token.
 With Initials mode at 100% TP, when the token 2x's, Viper sells exactly 0.5 SOL worth (recovering your initial) and keeps the remaining tokens.